castlabs/hls.js/README.md

 CHANGES FOR 0.8.2
 1. DE-2491 - adding whole data object to be send through event MANIFEST_PARSED.
 This is needed for selecting the preferred audio in advance
-2. DE-1017 - problem on IE and EDGE - subtitles weren't shown
+1. DE-1017 - problem on IE and EDGE - subtitles weren't shown
-3. DE-1643 - adding external shaka ttml parser to hls
+1. DE-1643 - adding external shaka ttml parser to hls
+1. cl-DE-1216 - add xhrReady, interceptor allows to modify response before processing it

 NOT NEEDED